swiftype/swiftype-rb/README.md

 Configuration:
 ---

-Before issuing commands to the API, configure the client with your authentication credentials:
+Before issuing commands to the API, configure the client with your API key:

 	Swiftype.configure do |config|
-	  config.username = "{YOUR_SWIFTYPE_LOGIN}"
-	  config.password = "{YOUR_SWIFTYPE_PASSWORD}"
+          config.api_key = 'YOUR_API_KEY'
 	end

 Indexing: